Ada-Developers-Academy/core/intro-to-debugging/intro-to-debugging.md

 ## Introduction

 Imagine finishing a coding exercise.
 You had to loop through an array and print out the numbers 1-5.
-You run your Ruby program, and there it goes... printing... `1`...`2`...`3`...`16`...
+You run your Python program, and there it goes... printing... `1`...`2`...`3`...`16`...
 What?!
 That's not what's supposed to happen.

 Didn't you write all the code you needed to?
 Did you forget something?
 Or did you add too many things?
 Is the syntax correct?